Mary Ellen Faulk Addy

 Mary Ellen loved to sing, loved to laugh and always wanted to talk about politics, O.S.U., her grandson and the family dogs.
 She was always the educator, learning all she could about her Parkinson’s diagnosis and educating others along the way.

-She was preceded in death by her parents Charlie and Josie Faulk; two sisters, Gladys Faulk and Maxine Burford; two brothers, Glenn Faulk and Gene Faulk; one niece, Laurel Davis; one nephew, David Addy; and one great-nephew, Jason Davis.
+She was preceded in death by her parents Charlie and Josie Faulk; two sisters, Gladys Faulk and Maxine Burford; two brothers, Glenn Faulk and Gene Faulk; a niece, Laurel Davis; a nephew, David Addy; and a great nephew, Jason Davis.

 The services will be held at the Alex United Methodist Church on Friday, Dec.
 13, at 2 p.m. under the direction of McRay Funeral Home in Chickasha.
 Donations may be made to Skyline Urban Ministry, 500 S.E.
 15th Street, Oklahoma City, OK, 73129, in memory of Mary Ellen Addy.